List of haplogroups of historic people: Richard III of England

 Richard III's mitochondrial haplotype was inferred from living descendants and then the identity of his remains confirmed through a multidisciplinary process including genetic analysis of both his mitochondrial and Y-DNA.
 In 2004 British historian John Ashdown-Hill traced a British-born woman living in Canada, Joy Ibsen (née Brown), who is a direct maternal line descendant of Anne of York, Duchess of Exeter, a sister of Richard III of England.
-Joy Ibsen's mtDNA was tested and belongs to mtDNA haplogroup J. Joy Ibsen died in 2008.
+Joy Ibsen's mtDNA was tested and belongs to mtDNA haplogroup J1c2c.
+Joy Ibsen died in 2008.
 On 4 February 2013, University of Leicester researchers announced that there was an mtDNA match between that of a skeleton exhumed in Leicester suspected of belonging to Richard III and that of Joy Ibsen's son, Michael Ibsen, and a second direct maternal line descendant named Wendy Duldig.
 They share mtDNA haplogroup J1c2c.
+Richard's maternal line descends from the herald and courtier Paon de Roet, from Hainaut, Belgium; a daughter of his, and a Gt-Gt-Grandaunt of Richard, Philippa Roet married the author Geoffrey Chaucer.

 The Y haplogroup of Richard III, last king of the House of York and last of the House of Plantagenet, was identified as Y-DNA G-P287, in contrast to the Y haplotypes of the putative modern relatives.